Renting Servers in the Cloud: The Case of Equal Duration Jobs

 \subsection{Upper Bound for Long-Running Uniform Servers}

 In this section we consider the case when all jobs in the input sequence $\sigma$ have duration $2$ and arrival times $0, 1, 2, \ldots, \ell$, and \FF packs these items into servers starting at time $0$ and finishing at time $\ell+2$.
 Thus, as we let $\ell$ go to infinity, this setting represents ``long-running'' uniform servers of \FF.
 We show that asymptotically (as $\ell \rightarrow \infty$) such \FF servers have amortized load of $2/3$ at all times.
 We also observe that this bound is tight, i.e., there are inputs on which long-running \FF servers have load of roughly $2/3$ at all times.
 Thus, long-running servers are beneficial for \FF since load of $2/3$ translates to competitive ratio of $3/2$ when \FF cost is compared to the cost of $OPT$.
-This suggests that worst-case adversarial instances for \FF on equal duration jobs should be such that \FF servers are short-lived, and, perhaps even when jobs arrive at times $0$ and $t$ only with each server being of duration $1+t$ -- the case analyzed in the following sections of this paper.
+This suggests that worst-case adversarial instances for \FF on equal duration jobs should be such that \FF servers are short-lived.

 We begin with a few basic observations about long running servers in the next lemma, before giving our main result in Lemma~\ref{lem:uniform_long_servers}. \begin{lemma} Fix $\ell \in \mathbb{N}$.
 Let $\sigma$ be such that all jobs in $\sigma$ have duration $2$ and arrival times $0, 1, 2, \ldots, \ell$ and let $\mathcal{B}$ be a set of \FF servers of duration exactly $\ell+2$ that were opened at time $0$.
 We denote the servers in $\mathcal{B}$ by $B_1, B_2, \ldots, B_k$ (opened in this order), where $k = |\mathcal{B}|$.